SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 ### Add Issuance Authorization Rules

-The precise details will vary widely, but most companies will want to restrict which employees can use Silent Circle.
+The precise details will vary widely, but you will most likely want to restrict which employees can use Silent Circle.
 This can be done using Issuance Authorization Rules.
-If an employee tries to authenticate for a Silent Circle resource (like Silent Phone), but is blocked by this rule, the employee will be prevented from authenticating, and will not be authorized to use Silent Circle.
+If an employee tries to authenticate for a Silent Circle resource (like Silent Phone), but is blocked by this rule, the employee will be prevented by AD FS from authenticating, and will not be authorized to use Silent Circle.

 In this chapter we add a simple rule based on a user group that was previously added.
-No doubt more elaborate rules will be desired, but this is a good starting point.

 * Select the `Issuance Authorization Rules` tab in `Edit Claim Rules`, and click on `Add Rule...`.